tinymce/tinymce-contentful/readme.md

 Note that this extension only works when installed using the "src" method, not the "srcdoc" method.
-As such, if you wish to fork this extension, you will need to host the files in the `src/` folder on a web server and update your extension.json file to point to it.
+As such, if you wish to fork this extension, you will need to host the files in the `src/` folder on a web server and update your `extension.json` file to point to it.

 # Developing

-To deploy experimental changes to the `extension.json` file, you can use the contentful cli:
+To deploy experimental changes to the `extension.json` file, you can use the contentful CLI:

     contentful extension update --version=X